Tips for Improving Your English Skills

 Below are resources to enhance English proficiency in preparation for standardized English language proficiency tests such as TOEFL, IELTS, Duolingo, and more.
 These resources cater to various skills including reading, writing, speaking, and listening.
 Some focus on developing proficiency in a specific skill, while others provide comprehensive practice across multiple areas.

-Remember, being a Tomorrow’s Leader means embracing diversity, fostering cross-cultural understanding, and being ready to embark on a transformative educational journey.
-Strong English language skills will play a vital role in your success at our partner institutions, the American University in Cairo (AUC), the American University of Beirut (AUB), and the Lebanese American University (LAU).
+For Tomorrow’s Leaders, English language competency is vital to succeed at our partner institutions, the American University in Cairo (AUC), the American University of Beirut (AUB), and the Lebanese American University (LAU).
 To learn more about the application process, check out our FAQs!

 Celebrating Excellence: Tomorrow’s Leader Amjid Khurwat Wins 40under40 Award in Libya